cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 ```

 And define what it will do.
-In this website, there are no login possible so there no user's informations page.
+In this website, there is no  possible login so there is no user's information page.
 We'll just act like there is one.

 ```javascript
 getUserData() {